bekhruza2004/sep11-freedom-project/prep/plan.md

 #### Beyond MVP

+- [ ] fix bomb not exploding anyone if thrown last second
 - [ ] Design characters and make animations for them
 - [ ] Make more maps and design all of them
 - [ ] Add SFX